Karen Jennings

 Karen Jennings (born 1969 or 1970) is an American former basketball player who played with the Nebraska Cornhuskers women's basketball between 1990 and 1993 and set the record for the most career points for Nebraska with 2,405 points.
 She was the recipient of the 1993 Wade Trophy and was inducted into the University of Nebraska Athletics Hall of Fame in 2015.
-Outside of college basketball, Jennings worked in sports medicine for the Methodist Hospital between 1998 and 2002.
-Since 2002 she has been a real estate agent in Omaha, Nebraska.
+Jennings worked in sports medicine between 1998 and 2002, and then became a real estate agent.

 Early life and education

 In 1970, Jennings was born in Persia, Iowa.
 During her childhood, she was diagnosed with scoliosis and started playing basketball.
 For her post-secondary education, Jennings graduated from the University of Nebraska–Lincoln in 1993 with a Bachelor of Science specializing in exercise physiology.
 She later attended the University of Nebraska Medical Center for a Master of Science in physical therapy and obtained her master's in 1998.